Top Michelin Chefs Steer a 10-Star Epicurean Adventure Through East Asia at the Third Edition of MGM x RR1HK Culinary Masters Macau

 Exemplifying Gastronomic Excellence in a Harmonious Blend to Celebrate Macau as the Creative City of Gastronomy and the Culture City of East Asia

-The MGM x RR1HK Culinary Masters Macau 2025 was helmed by an impressive lineup of East Asia's culinary luminaries, including Cheung Yat Fung, Executive Chef of three-Michelin-star Chao Shang Chao; Kang Mingoo, Chef-Owner of three-Michelin-star Mingles; Hiroki Nakanoue, Chef-Owner of two-Michelin-star Sushiyoshi; and Pan Sihui, Chef de Cuisine of one-Michelin-star Aji, Yang Dengquan, Executive Sous Chef of one-Michelin-star Five Foot Road, and Antonieta Manhão, a leading figure in Macanese cuisine.
-Chefs Cheung, Kang, Hiroki and Pan presided over an 8-hands gala dinner, showcasing creative dishes that brought the harmonious interplay of East Asian cuisines to new heights of artistry.
+MGM x RR1HK Culinary Masters Macau 2025 was helmed by an impressive lineup of East Asia's culinary luminaries, including Cheung Yat Fung, Executive Chef of three-Michelin-star Chao Shang Chao; Kang Mingoo, Chef-Owner of three-Michelin-star Mingles; Hiroki Nakanoue, Chef-Owner of two-Michelin-star Sushiyoshi; and Pan Sihui, Chef de Cuisine of one-Michelin-star Aji, Yang Dengquan, Executive Sous Chef of one-Michelin-star Five Foot Road, and Antonieta Manhão, a leading figure in Macanese cuisine.
+Chefs Cheung, Kang, Hiroki and Pan presided over an 8-hands 9-Michelin-Star Culinary Masters Gala Dinner, showcasing creative dishes that brought the harmonious interplay of East Asian cuisines to new heights of artistry.
+Each chef delivered signature plates created in their own unique style as courses segued one after another in perfect cohesion and harmony.
+All the master chefs working in tandem to ensure that a complementary flavor experience flowed from one dish to another was a memorable sight to behold.
+A vibrant array of Chinese, Japanese, and Korean flavors came to the fore, delivering on the promise to awe and dazzle food lovers while forging lasting connections among the VIP attendees.

 Iwan Dietschi, Senior Vice President of Hospitality at MGM, said, "Featuring the visionary talents of master chefs from China, South Korea and Japan, alongside our exceptional MGM culinary team, this exclusive experience celebrated the essence of harmony — where traditions embrace innovation, and every flavour serves as a bridge between the rich East Asian cultural heritages.
 This prestigious event also reflected MGM's enduring commitment to bringing world-class culinary talent to the city."